Goal kick: Putting the ball into play

 In 1905, it was specified that the ball "must make a complete circuit or travel the distance of its circumference" before being in play.
 In 1936, after a proposal by the Scottish Football Association, a new restriction was added: it was specified that the goal-kick must leave the penalty area before becoming in play; if the ball does not leave the penalty area, the kick has to be retaken.
 The goalkeeper was also explicitly forbidden from "receiv[ing] the ball into his hands from a goal-kick in order that he may thereafter kick it into play".
 In 2019, the requirement that the ball had to leave the penalty area was removed: the ball became in-play as soon as it was kicked and clearly moved.

 Scoring a goal from a goal kick

 In 1890, it was forbidden to score a goal directly from a goal-kick.
 In 1997, the laws were amended to allow a goal to be scored directly from a goal-kick, but only against the opposing team.
-The first goalkeeper to score directly from a goal kick in a professional match is said to have been Iñigo Arteaga, for Racing Ferrol against Moralo, on 2 November 1997.